Proposed Croat federal unit in Bosnia and Herzegovina

+The Croat federal unit, Croat entity, or third entity (Hrvatska federalna jedinica, Hrvatski entitet, Treći entitet), is a proposed federative unit in Bosnia and Herzegovina encompassing areas populated by Croats, to be created by the partition of the Federation of Bosnia and Herzegovina into Croat and Bosniak entities.
+The proposal is supported by the Croatian National Assembly, which includes the electoral representatives of Bosnian Croats.
+However, a detailed plan for its partition, including its borders, has yet to be finalized.

+Since Bosnia and Herzegovina is divided into two entities, the Serb-dominated Republika Srpska and the Bosniak-majority Federation, Croats, as one of the three theoretically equal constitutive nations, have proposed dividing the Federation into Bosniak and Croat federative entities.
+Advocates for a Croat federal unit argue it would ensure Croat equality and render unnecessary complex ethnic quota systems at both the Federation and state level.
+Opponents have argued that it would further entrench ethnic division and engender separatism.

 Background

 Bosnian War and Herzeg-Bosnia

-During the Bosnian War (1992–95), Bosnian Croats founded their own sub-national entity, Herzeg-Bosnia, which de facto functioned as a mini state, with its own army, police, parliament etc.
+During the Bosnian War (1992–95), Bosnian Croats founded their own sub-national entity, the Croatian Republic of Herzeg-Bosnia, which functioned as a quasi-state, notionally being an autonomous region within the Republic of Bosnia and Herzegovina.
+It possessed its own institutions and state administration, including armed forces (the Croatian Defence Council), a president, prime minister, and legislative assembly.
+However, following the Dayton Agreement, it was dissolved into the Federation of Bosnia and Herzegovina in 1996.

 Peace plans

 During the Bosnian War, international mediators and envoys proposed several peace plans that included forming three federal units in Bosnia and Herzegovina.
 In 1992, EC diplomat José Cutileiro sketched a proposal in which he stated that the three constituent units would be "based on national principles and taking into account economic, geographic, and other criteria".
-In late July 1993, representatives of Bosnia-Herzegovina's three warring factions entered into a new round of negotiations.
-On 20 August, the UN mediators, Thorvald Stoltenberg and David Owen, unveiled a map that would organise Bosnia into three ethnic mini-states.
+In late July 1993, representatives of Bosnia and Herzegovina's three warring factions entered into a new round of negotiations.
+On 20 August, the UN mediators, Thorvald Stoltenberg and David Owen, unveiled a map that would organise Bosnia and Herzegovina into three ethnic mini-states.
 Bosnian Serb forces would be given 52% of Bosnia-Herzegovina's territory, Muslims would be allotted 30 percent and Bosnia Croats would receive 18 percent.
 Sarajevo and Mostar would be districts belonging to none of the three states.
 On 29 August 1993 the Bosniak side rejected the plan.